Benchwork/WebQuestioner/readme.txt

 between each others notes, and thus the questioner stores the name of each user in the filename to help identify the response files they generate.
-A unique session ID is also stored in each file in case the same wine is tasted again at a later date, making no chance of overwriting the old records.